sayak-brm/struixLang/docs/struixCC.md

 ## Introduction

-**struixC** is a compiler that translates a subset of the C programming language into **struixLang**, a stack-based programming language. struixC allows developers to write code using familiar C syntax and compiles it into struixLang code, which can then be executed within the struixLang interpreter.
+**struixCC** is a compiler that translates a subset of the C programming language into **struixLang**, a stack-based programming language. struixCC allows developers to write code using familiar C syntax and compiles it into struixLang code, which can then be executed within the struixLang interpreter.

-This guide provides an overview of struixC, including supported features, limitations, and helpful tips for programmers.
-It aims to assist developers in effectively using struixC to write and compile C code for execution in the struixLang environment.
+This guide provides an overview of struixCC, including supported features, limitations, and helpful tips for programmers.
+It aims to assist developers in effectively using struixCC to write and compile C code for execution in the struixLang environment.

 ---